 Have the winter blues set in?
 March is the perfect month to visit Seychelles, – the trade-winds are quiet so the seas are calm, making it a great time to go diving.
 The endangered hawksbill turtle’s nesting season takes place from September to March, so you may just be lucky enough to see brand new hatchlings – they’re only about 3cm in length -scuttle into the sea.
 It’s also a great time to enjoy the beaches of Mozambique, especially if you are a diver, as the whale-sharks begin their annual visit to the region.

-All month: Kirstenbosch Botanical Gardens in Cape Town hosts a popular series of summer sunset concerts until the end of March – enjoy local musical talent, with the occasional international act thrown in, and ask us about arranging a gourmet picnic to enjoy with it.
-The line-up for March is here.
+Kirstenbosch Botanical Gardens in Cape Town hosts a popular series of summer sunset concerts until the end of March – enjoy local musical talent, with the occasional international act thrown in, and ask us about arranging a gourmet picnic to enjoy with it.
+(Postponed until 2022)